 - Strain the puree and add it to confectioners' sugar.
 Mix in vanilla and combine until a smooth glaze forms.

-- If the glaze is too thick add a tsp or 2 of water slowly.
+- If the glaze is too thick add a teaspoon or 2 of water slowly.
 If it is too thin add some more confectioners' sugar.

 - Pour and spread over cooled cake!